rossi75/WSD4HA/README.md

 # WSD4HA
 provides a simple WSD protocol for scanning documents into homeassistants file system

-## **!! actually in development !!**

 Creating a WSD service in Home Assistant for my Samsung C480W.
 So any documents can always be scanned to the anyways and always running server.
+The files are saved into /share/wsd4ha/scans/.
 Afterwards those documents can be processed from any OCR software like paperless or so.
 Maybe other ~printers~ scanners are working too?

 If WSD4HA is being restarted, the scanner needs to be restarted also !
-This is due to the fact that the scanner (C480W) sends out its discovery message only once (technically twice) directly after booting.
+This is due to the fact that the (my!) scanner (C480W) sends out its discovery message only once (technically twice) directly after booting.
 WSD4HA only supports IPv4

 ## Where is YOUR scanner?
 If you want to get added a specific MFD, leave me a wireshark from your windows (!)
 7/8/10/11.
 It may be filtered for your scanners IP and must contain